krsmanovic/dns-doh-blocklist/README.md

-# Compiled list of DNS over HTTPS server domains published on cURL wiki
+# Compiled list of DNS over HTTPS server domains published on curl wiki

 ![Weekly update](https://github.com/krsmanovic/dns-doh-blocklist/actions/workflows/sched-scrape-publish.yml/badge.svg)

-This repository is hosting compiled list of DoH server domains published on cURL wiki which can be used by DNS sinkhole servers.
+This repository is hosting compiled list of DoH server domains published on curl wiki which can be used by DNS sinkhole servers.

-Scrape source is cURL wiki document located at https://github.com/curl/curl/wiki/DNS-over-HTTPS.
+Scrape source is curl wiki document located at https://github.com/curl/curl/wiki/DNS-over-HTTPS.

 Check for updates is performed weekly.